timunie/Ava-ApiTests/website/docs/M_Avalonia_Layout_LayoutHelper_RoundLayoutSizeUp.md

 #### Return Value
 <a href="T_Avalonia_Size">Size</a>
-Value of size that will be rounded under screen DPI.This is a layout helper method.
+Value of size that will be rounded under screen DPI.

+## Remarks
+This is a layout helper method.
 It takes DPI into account and also does not return the rounded value if it is unacceptable for layout, e.g. Infinity or NaN.
 It's a helper associated with the UseLayoutRounding property and should not be used as a general rounding utility.

 ## See Also